 After experiencing a water disaster, many homeowners and property managers ask if their carpet and pad can be salvaged.
-Restoring water damaged carpet and pad depends on factors such as their age, quality and the type of installation used.
+Carpet water damage cleaning depends on factors such as their age, quality and the type of installation used.
 However, the most important factor when deciding whether or not carpet and padding can be salvaged is the type of floodwater that caused the damage.

 There are three floodwater categories that determine whether the carpet and padding can be restored to their pre-disaster condition:

 According to IICRC, if the disaster was caused by a clean supply line, like one running to a washing machine or sink, then the moisture can typically be handled without safety equipment, though after 24 hours, it may no longer be safe to deal with in this way.
 If, however, the moisture is the result of a flood or sewage backflow, then no one in the household should try to remove the moisture, or touch it in any way.
-Floods and sewage backflows are filled with all kinds of bacteria, viruses and fungi, including deadly diseases like cholera and hepatitis.
+Flood and sewage backflows are filled with all kinds of bacteria, viruses and fungi, including deadly diseases like cholera and hepatitis.
 Also, floods can wash in dangerous wildlife, like snakes and spiders, or hazardous debris like glass, metal, or wood splinters.
-These dangers are typically impossible to spot until they strike, so for the safety of everyone involved, it is best to just bring in professionals right away.
+These dangers are typically impossible to spot until they strike, so for the safety of everyone involved, it is best to contact your carpet water damage cleaning professionals.

-Since every water damage situation is different, it’s impossible to tell if or when a carpet or pad can be salvaged until a professional restoration company inspects the situation.
+Since every carpet water damage cleaning situation is different, it’s impossible to tell if or when a carpet or pad can be salvaged until a professional restoration company inspects the situation.

 The carpet can be dry in one day, but the walls could take three days.
 What the focus should be on is the walls.
 If water is in the carpet, it will start soaking up into the drywall at about an inch per hour.